mscarey/legislice/docs/guides/enactments.rst

 Comparing selected text
 --------------------------

-Legislice provides methods for comparing the selected text in Enactments.
-To get started, we’ll use Python’s :py:func:`copy.deepcopy` function to make a copy of the Enactment we were working on at the end of :ref:`selecting-text`.
+We can use the :method:`~legislice.enactments.EnactmentPassage.child_passages` to get a new :class:`~legislice.enactments.EnactmentPassage` with only the subsection of the Fourteenth Amendment that interests us.
+The text selector will still remain in place, so we can still get the same selected text.

-(If we used regular :py:func:`~copy.copy` instead of :py:func:`~copy.deepcopy`, then making changes to the copy could cause changes to the original, which would be confusing.)
+    >>> public_debt_provision = amendment_passage.child_passages[3]

-    >>> from copy import deepcopy
+    >>> public_debt_provision.node
-    >>> public_debt_provision = deepcopy(fourteenth_amendment.children[3])
+    '/us/const/amendment/XIV/4'
     >>> public_debt_provision.selected_text()
     'The validity of the public debt of the United States…shall not be questioned.…'